-Throughout this paper, the classification of band structures means that in the sense of the $K$-theory, that is, every classification is an Abelian group and it measures the classification between two different vector bundles which are stable under adding a same vector bundle.
+Throughout this paper, the classification of band structures means that in the sense of the $K$-theory, that is, every classification is an Abelian group, and it measures the classification between two different vector bundles stable under adding the same vector bundle.

 The organization of the paper is as follows.
-In Sec.~\ref{sec:AHSS_band}, before moving on to the mathematical detail of the AHSS, we give a brief overview about what the AHSS computes in the view of the band theory.
+In Sec.~\ref{sec:AHSS_band}, before moving on to the mathematical detail of the AHSS, we give a brief overview of what the AHSS computes through the language of band theory.
 The subsequent two sections are devoted to introducing the AHSS in detail for complex AZ classes (Sec.~\ref{sec:AHSS}) and general symmetry classes (Sec.~\ref{sec:pbar1}).
-Sec.~\ref{sec:e2} includes one of main results of this paper, where we present the complete list of the topological invariants for 230 space groups in AZ symmetry class A and AIII.
-We conclude in Sec.~\ref{sec:conc} with the outlook for the future directions.
+Sec.~\ref{sec:e2} includes one of the main results of this paper, where we present the complete list of the topological invariants for 230 space groups in AZ symmetry classes A and AIII.
+We conclude in Sec.~\ref{sec:conc} with the outlook for future directions.
 Appendices are for the technical details to compute the AHSS.